The Ten Step Procedure to Canonization

 - The Superior General of the Missionary Oblates of Mary Immaculate has to be consulted.
-He decides as to whether or not to permit a cause to be undertaken.
+He decides whether a cause should be undertaken.

 - Usually the diocesan bishop of the place where the Oblate candidate for sainthood died gives permission to open an investigation, responding to a request by members of the faithful.
 This investigation usually opens no sooner than five years after the death of the possible saint.

 - On the diocesan level of an Oblate Cause, the local bishop has to approve the appointment of the person, nominated by the local Superior of the Oblates Unit (Province, Delegation or Mission) and appointed by the Oblate Postulator General, to run the cause in all its aspects until the diocesan phase has been completed.
 This person, usually known as the “Vice-Postulator”, will work closely with the Postulator General in Rome.
 The local Oblate Unit functions normally as “actor causae”.